Planned Parenthood v. Casey: Supreme Court's opinions

 Except for the three opening sections of the O'Connor–Kennedy–Souter opinion, Casey was a divided judgment, as no other sections of any opinion were joined by a majority of justices.
-The plurality opinion jointly written by Justices Souter, O'Connor, and Kennedy was recognized as the principal opinion.
+The plurality opinion jointly written by Justices O'Connor, Kennedy, and Souter was recognized as the principal opinion.

 O'Connor, Kennedy, and Souter plurality opinion

 In the 1992 case of Planned Parenthood v.
 Casey, the authors of the plurality opinion abandoned Roe's strict trimester framework but maintained its central holding that women have a right to have an abortion before viability.
 Roe had held that statutes regulating abortion must be subject to "strict scrutiny"—the traditional Supreme Court test for impositions upon fundamental Constitutional rights.
-Casey instead adopted the lower, undue burden standard for evaluating state abortion restrictions, but re-emphasized the right to abortion as grounded in the general sense of liberty and privacy protected under the constitution.
+Casey instead re-adopted the lower, undue burden standard for evaluating state abortion restrictions, but re-emphasized the right to abortion as grounded in the general sense of liberty and privacy protected under the constitution.
 The authors of the plurality opinion likewise noted the U.S. government's previous challenges to Roe v.
 Wade and expounded on the concept of "liberty."